The Movement painting and artist Jenny Morgan

 Jenny Morgan, Study of Instinct (2024).
 Courtesy of the artist and Anat Ebgi, Los Angeles / New York

 These psychedelic gestures can be found throughout the show.
 In The Descending, Morgan has sewn a seam down the middle of the single work, bridging two canvases, offering a portal-like gesture in the middle of the painting’s staircase.
-In the delightfully strange work Study of Instinct, a woman’s face emerges with a coat of black and silvery feline fur.
+In the delightfully strange work Study of Instinct, a woman’s face emerges within a coat of black and silvery feline fur.
 This is Morgan’s painting of a friend, a Chilean shaman who journeys with wild cats.
-In another painting Study for Seeing, a face is visible behind iridescent veils of color; this image reminded me of the visionary work of psychic artist Paulina Peavy who painted in the 1930s and 1940s.
+In another painting Study for Seeing, a face is visible behind iridescent veils of color; this image reminded me of the visionary work of psychic artist Paulina Peavy who painted from the 1930s through 1980.